-We're here for the Tim & Barry-directed video for "Magnum"—tell us a bit about the track itself.
+COMPLEX: We're here today at the video shoot for "Magnum", directed by Tim & Barry.
+Tell us a bit about the track itself.

 How did you meet Tim & Barry?
 Have you known them for long?

 I've known Tim & Barry since I did my first Just Jam.
 They invited me to do one a while back, still.
 So I did one where I was spitting with Mak Ten, and Grandmixxer and Novelist was there doing a set as well.
 I recently did another one with Grandmixxer, with D Double and Spyro on the other one.
 I'm working with Chantelle Fiddy now; she knows Tim & Barry as well, so we just all linked up.
 Chantelle shouted them for the video and we linked up that way.